Quico Canseco: Elections

-Ciro Rodriguez filed for a rematch with Canseco in 2012, but he lost the Democratic primary to State Representative Pete Gallego, 55%–45%.
+Ciro Rodriguez filed for a rematch with Canseco in 2012, but he lost the Democratic primary to State Representative Pete Gallego, 55% to 45%.

-In the November 6 general election, Gallego defeated Canseco 50%–46%.
+In the November 6 general election, Canseco lost his seat to Gallego by a vote of 96,676 (50%) to 87,547 (46%).
 Two minor candidates held the remaining 4.1% of the ballots.
 The race was contested amid allegations of voter fraud and irregularities.
 On November 9, Canseco conceded to Gallego, citing the high costs and lengthy period of time required to contest the election.
 Although Canseco continued to allege numerous irregularities, he had concluded that "a full investigation and recount would be expensive and time-consuming," considering that the 23rd District embraces all or parts of 29 counties.
 Canseco carried the district's portion of Bexar County, home to more than half the district's population.
 However, it was not enough to overcome Gallego's margins in the central and western portions of the district, which were virtually coextensive with Gallego's old state House district.
 Gallego also dominated the heavily Hispanic border areas.